ramokz/phantom-camera/README.md

 ## FAQ

-### _What is the intent behind the plugin?_
+### _What is the intent behind the plugin?

 Cameras are an essential part of practically any game for rendering what you see on the screen.
-But rarely do they remain static and immoveable, but instead dynamic and changes based on what happens in the game.
+But rarely do they remain static and immovable, but instead dynamic and changes based on what happens in the game.

 The plugin is meant to simplify some common camera behaviour, such as smoothly moving between different points in space at specified points in time or retain a particular positional/rotational value relative to other elements.